Canadian Children's Rights Council - Conseil canadien des droits des enfants

 Historically, women were treated as inferior and less responsible for their own actions than men.
 The infanticide offence discriminates based on sex, a violation of the Canadian Charter of Rights and Freedoms.

 The Criminal Code of Canada includes a provision for a defence of diminished responsibility based on mental illness for all people charged with criminal offences.
-Postpartum depression also called postnatal depression suffered by some women, and even some men, after child birth, is an issue at trial and a defence.
+Postpartum depression also called postnatal depression suffered by some women, and even some men, after child birth, and any other mental health issues can be, if applicable, a defence at trial..

 When the police and Crown attorneys charge a mother with infanticide, there is an element of predetermination of her mental state at the time of the murder.
 The equivalent charge doesn't exist with regards to the murder of an adult.
 If it did exist, it would be murder by a mentally ill person.
 Justice is better served by leaving such a judgement up to the court which considers all of the expert evidence in an impartial way without influence or predetermination.